Skip to main content

 constitutional change

 Capital Rights Lab is a nonprofit civil rights organization dedicated to expanding democratic rights for DC residents.
-We advance new legal theories, litigation models, and policy reforms to identify how to most effectively expand access to representation and equal citizenship.
+Why “lab”?
+Because we’re advancing a host of new legal theories, litigation models, policy reforms, and persuasion campaigns to most effectively expand access to representation and equal citizenship.
 Our work is building the legal case for expanded rights for DC citizens today, not waiting for Congress to act.

 David Seidman